Hugging Face pipeline

 Usage notes

-• Many Hugging Face models are large and do not fit in a standard warehouse.
+• Many Hugging Face models are large and don’t fit in a standard warehouse.
 Use a Snowpark-optimized warehouse or choose a smaller version of the model.
-For example, instead of using the Llama-2-70b-chat-hf model, try Llama-2-7b-chat-hf.
+For example, an alternative to the Llama-2-70b-chat-hf model is Llama-2-7b-chat-hf.

 • Snowflake warehouses do not have GPUs.
 Use only CPU-optimized Hugging Face models.